AntarticCoder/arc/README.md

 - [x] Change Body members to use proper Getter functions
 - [x] Change the body files to rigid body files
 - [x] Pass timestep into integrate function
+- [ ] Make Restitution a variable
+- [ ] Improve OpenGL example to take in objects as a vector instead of individually

 - [x] Implement Dynamics
 - [x] Implement 2D OpenGL example